iotempire/iotempower/doc/second-node.rst

 -   Edit ``setup.cpp``
-    and edit it (with edit button or F4 key
-    - or in command line with for example nano).
+    Either with cloudcmd edit it (with edit button or F4 key) or in the command line with for example nano, micro, or tilde.

     You should see a small explanation comment block.
 You should now completely remove it to have an empty configuration file.